Cricut's most popular machine offers commercial-level cutting speed and force for big and complex projects.

 Pro-level cutting speed and force powers through projects.
 Cuts over 300 varieties of materials including vinyl.
 Handles sizes up to 13 inches wide and up to 12 feet long.
 Compatible with 13 specialized tools including embossing and debossing.
 Connects via Bluetooth and USB.

-Some complaints the machine works best with Cricut-branded materials.
+The machine technically works best with Cricut-branded materials.

 Upload your own images, or access a good selection from Cricut's free library.
 Cuts through foils, leather, vinyl, and many other materials.
-Has a Fast Mode to cut time in half, which is a big help for high-volume projects.
+Fast Mode cuts time in half, which is a big help for high-volume projects.
 Comes in 5 colors.

 Access to the extended graphics and font library requires a pay-per-image fee.
 Some users had problems with software.